demaryland/docker-linux-training/modules/02-docker-fundamentals/lessons/02-docker-installation.md

 # 🔧 Lesson 2: Docker Installation and Setup

-*"Getting Docker ready for action on Red Hat Enterprise Linux"*
+*"Getting Docker ready for action on Ubuntu Linux"*

 Great!
 You understand what containers are and why they're amazing.
 Now let's get Docker installed and configured so you can start using this powerful technology.
 Don't worry - our learning environment has already done most of the heavy lifting, but understanding the process is crucial for real-world deployments.

 ## 🎯 What You'll Learn

-- How Docker is installed on RHEL systems
+- How Docker is installed on Ubuntu systems
 - Understanding Docker architecture and components
 - Verifying your Docker installation
 - Basic Docker configuration
+- **Ubuntu vs RHEL**: Installation differences between distributions
 - Security considerations for Docker setup
 - Troubleshooting common installation issues